abondar24/CrackingInterview/README.md

 - next number - Find the next biggest and smallest numbers with the same number of 1 bits
 - draw line - Draw a line on the screen of width divisible by 8
 - power of two - Check if a given number is power of 2
+- hamming weight - return the number of '1' bits in unsigned int.
 ## Dynamic programming

 - count ways - child runs staircase with n steps with hops of 1 ,2 or 3 steps.
 How many possible ways can he run?